kyapo33/guestbook/README.md

 # guestbook

-Place the .env file for backend in the backend folder and the .env file for front end in the frontend/mybook folder
+Place the .env file for backend in the backend folder and the .env file for the front end in the frontend/mybook folder

 For the backend to work:

-npm intall then npm start in the backend folder
+npm install then npm start in the backend folder

 For the frontend to work